-- manufacturers and retailers of new or second-hand furniture, including charity shops and mail order firms.
+- and manufacturers and retailers of new or second-hand furniture, including charity shops and mail order firms.

 Any accommodation let since 1st January 1997 must contain only furniture and furnishings that comply.
 There are few exemptions that still apply to long-standing tenancies, but the furniture in the majority of current lettings will be covered by the regulations.

 Any upholstered furnishings provided by the landlord should be fire resistant.
 This applies to all landlords, including private landlords, HMO landlords and Council landlords.

 - beds, headboards and mattresses;